nanoapi/api-c/README.md

 ### Updating generated Protobuffer files

-Make sure `protobuf` and `protobuf-c` are installed.

-When the protobuffer definition has changed, perform the following step to fetch the latest version and generate C and C++ files:
+When the protobuffer definition has changed, run the following command to fetch the latest version and generate C and C++ files:

 ```
 ci/protobuf-gen.sh
 ```

-If new `.proto` are added, the following additional steps are required:

-* Update the NANO_API_SRC sources in `CMakeLists.txt` with
-* Add the generated headers to `nano.h` and `nano.hpp`

 Rebuild the project.